Kesko Corporation's ("Kesko") Annual General Meeting 28 April 2020 approved the Company's Remuneration Policy for Governing Bodies.

-The Annual General Meeting decides on the remuneration and other financial benefits of the members of Kesko Corporation's Board and its Committees annually.
-The remuneration of the members of the Board and its Committees is paid in cash.
-The Board members do not have share compensation or share-based compensation schemes.
-Nor do they participate in the other remuneration schemes or pension plans of the Company.
+The Annual General Meeting decides on the remuneration and other financial benefits of the members of Kesko Corporation's (“Kesko”) Board of Directors and its Committees annually.

-Performance bonus scheme (short-term remuneration scheme) in 2015
+Performance bonus scheme (short-term commitment and incentive scheme)

 If exceptional events and events with significant impacts on operations take place during the financial year, or if the market situation or the Company’s productivity trend so requires, the application, target setting and payment rules of the performance bonus scheme can be changed by a decision of Kesko Corporation’s Board also in individual cases.

-At its discretion, the Board may decide not to pay a share award, or decide to recover an award that has already been paid, if the award recipient has been found guilty of malpractice or an action in breach of Kesko’s ethical or responsibility principles or guidance that, as a whole, cannot be considered insignificant, or if there are weighty reasons for assuming that he/she is guilty of such acts.
+At its discretion, the Board may decide not to pay a performance bonus, or decide to recover a bonus that has already been paid if the bonus recipient has been found guilty of malpractice or an action in breach of Kesko’s ethical or responsibility principles or guidance that, as a whole, cannot be considered insignificant, or if there are weighty grounds for assuming that the recipient is guilty of such acts.